|Est. 1998: Twenty Three Years and Counting!

 In additional to pure physics studies, class time is also devoted to the philosophy of science, experimental design, choosing education paths, and the ethics of science.

 What’s in a Day?

-Most days consist of one or two lectures given by one of our five instructors, several instructor-lead actives or discussions, independent meetings of each group, and an open “office hours” with the staff for additional help and unstructured conversations.
+Most days consist of two or three lectures given by one of our five instructors, one or two lab activities, and some unstructured time for additional help and conversations.
 Each week there are also several research talks given by Penn faculty members about their fields of specialization and active research, which include question and answer sessions with our students.

 What else should I know?

 Throughout the program, cooperative work and communication is emphasized.
 Lab groups change each week, and in weeks two and three, lab groups present their reports orally to the entire program.
 We also hear from current researchers about their work.

 Where can I apply?

 Click on the link here or in the menu to apply.
 There, you can find more information about Penn Summer Science Academy in general as well as an online application.